dev-bootcamp-2019/final-project-shivam3746/README.md

 2.Below the Level field try to input only integer values i.e. from 0-9 but it has got some conditions.

-   1. Your metamask transaction will be failed if you will input the integer value above "3" because certifcates will be assigned on           only level 1,2 and 3.
+   1. Your metamask transaction will be failed if you will input the integer value above "3" because certificates will be assigned on         only level 1,2 and 3 accoring to the contract.

    2. You will be assigned with the certificate on the blockchain network by confirming metamask transcation successfully if you               provided the level between 1-3.